“The Legs Feed The Wolf”

 Lacking the strength to endure means death...

 After some digging.
 I learned wolves would stalk their prey for up to 10 miles.
 If you were a wolf that lacked the strength to endure a 10 mile hunt?

 The stronger your legs are... the stronger and better conditioned your entire body will be.
 Which is why swings, deadlifts and squats are essential to not only improving how you look...

 ... but also how you perform on a daily basis.

 You hear people at tradition gyms talk about "leg day."
 Or how they dread leg day.
-Well at our gym [Hardstyle Kettlebell]...
-EVERYDAY is leg day.
+Well at Hardstyle... (that's my gym) EVERYDAY is leg day.

 In Jiu-Jitsu aside from a strong grip, you MUST have strong hips and legs (especially if you're a guard passer).

 ... and Being RELENTLESS is the name of the game.
 Possessing the ability and sheer will power to outlast your training partner or opponent is a must.

 Good luck out runnin' the wolves.